yunshengtian/AutoOED/docs/source/content/manual-personal/overview.rst

 --------

 In this section, we provide a detailed user manual that covers how you should use AutoOED for setting up, running, and checking status of your optimization problems.
-Here is the overview for the content in these subsections:
+Here is the overview for the content in these subsections, and please follow the order of these steps:

-To start the software and create the optimization task, please refer to `Software Entry <software-entry.html>`_.
+To start the software and create/load/remove the optimization task, please refer to `Software Entry <software-entry.html>`_.

-To build an optimization problem and let AutoOED recognizes it, you need to go through steps in `Building Problem <build-problem.html>`_.
+After the software is started, to build an optimization problem and let AutoOED recognizes it, you need to go through steps in `Building Problem <build-problem.html>`_.

 If there is an evaluation program available for your problem (written in Python/C/C++/MATLAB) whether for evaluating performance or constraints, the interface of the evaluation function in your program should be written in a specific way such that it can be automatically called by AutoOED during optimization.